Previous

 Technical Analysis Through Penetration Testing

-What are the vulnerabilities in your IT systems and how can they be exploited in an attack?
+What are the vulnerabilities in your IT systems and how can they be exploited in the event of an attack?
 Are there any misconfigurations in individual systems or services that could be exploited by an attacker?
 Are there any misconfigurations in the Active Directory (AD) that could lead to a takeover of the AD?
 Are there unpatched or (non-segmented) systems running outdated operating systems?
 Are there externally accessible vulnerable systems that can be used for initial access?
-I can provide you with answers to these questions and more in the context of a penetration test (pentest for short), in which I simulate the attack techniques of a real hacker attack in order to check targeted areas of your perimeter and/or your internal IT infrastructure for vulnerabilities.
+We provide answers to these questions and more as part of a penetration test (pentest for short), in which we simulate the attack techniques of a real hacker attack to check specific areas of your perimeter and/or internal IT infrastructure for vulnerabilities.

 Pen test bild 1 v1

-Pentests are first and foremost a technical security check of your systems, which forms the basis of an effective hardening process.
-It is not a matter of acting quietly and unnoticed, usually your internal IT defenders - the Blue Team or your system administrators - are privy to the pentest.
-In penetration testing, my focus is clearly on finding as many vulnerabilities as possible in the time available, or as many vulnerabilities as an average technically skilled malicious hacker would find in the same time.
+Pentesting is first and foremost a technical security check of your systems, which forms the basis of an effective hardening process.
+It is not a matter of acting quietly and unnoticed, as your internal IT defenders - the Blue Team or your system administrators - are usually involved in the pentest.
+In penetration testing, my focus is clearly on finding as many vulnerabilities as possible in the time available, or as many vulnerabilities as an average technically skilled, malicious hacker would find in the same amount of time.

 Pen test bild 2 v1